aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-17-1-0/_index.md

 {{% /alert %}}
 ### **Added WorkbookSettings.CheckCustomNumberFormat Property**
 Aspose.Cells 17.1.0 has added the CheckCustomNumberFormat property to the WorkbookSettings class.
-The CheckCustomNumberFormat is useful in checking if the Style.Custom property has been set properly or not.
-In case the Style.Custom property has been set improperly, that is; the value does not correspond to valid pattern then the Aspose.Cells APIs will throw CellsException with appropriate message.
+The CheckCustomNumberFormat property is useful for checking if the Style.Custom property has been set properly.
+In case the Style.Custom property has been set improperly—that is, the value does not correspond to a valid pattern—the Aspose.Cells APIs will throw a CellsException with an appropriate message.

 {{% alert color="primary" %}}

-Check the detailed article on [Verifying Custom Forma](/cells/java/check-custom-number-format-when-setting-style-custom-property/)
+Check the detailed article on [Verifying Custom Format](/cells/java/check-custom-number-format-when-setting-style-custom-property/)

 {{% /alert %}}